Quitch/Queller-AI/README.md

 # INSTALLATION

 You should download and install this mod via the Planetary Annihilation TITANS in-game Community Mod Manager.
+You will need to [enable Community Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=1417396826).

 # DIFFICULTY